Beatitudes Sunday School Lesson for Kids Class -

-Use this children’s Sunday School lesson on the first Beatitude to teach kids why we need God in our lives.
+Use this beatitudes Sunday School lesson on the first beatitude Jesus gave to teach kids why we need God in our lives.

-Needed: Bibles, old clothes, a sign, pennies or other money, a volunteer to play a beggar, an offering plate
+Needed: Bible, old clothes, a sign, pennies or other money, a volunteer to play a beggar, an offering plate

 If students opt to give the poor person the money, give it to them and let them leave.
 If students want to keep the money for snacks, tell the poor person that you don’t have any money for them and ask them to leave.

 Bible Lesson(Note: Always allow students to give their answers to the questions before you clarify the teaching.)

 Ask, What was that person doing when they were asking us for money?
 (Begging.)